 Implementation of the Surat UWIR

-The Surat underground water impact report (UWIR) is a statutory instrument under the Water Act 2000.
+The underground water impact report (UWIR) for the Surat Cumulative Management Area (CMA) is a statutory instrument under the Water Act 2000.

 Tenure holders have responsibilities for implementing specific aspects of the report, including implementing the make good agreements, undertaking baseline assessments and implementing the water monitoring strategy and the spring impact management strategy.